-Member of the Editorial Council Board, D.Sc. (in Philosophy), Professor, Higher School of Economics – National Research University, St. Petersburg, Russia
+Member of the Editorial Council Board, D.Sc. (in Philosophy), Professor, HSE University, St. Petersburg, Russia

 Shemyakin, Andrei Mikhailovich

-Member of the Editorial Council Board, PhD (in Philology), Leading Researcher, the Lomonosov Moscow State University; Vice-president of the Guild of Film Experts and Film Critics of Russia, Moscow, Russia
+Member of the Editorial Council Board, PhD (in Philology), Senior Lecturer, the Lomonosov Moscow State University; Vice-president of the Guild of Film Experts and Film Critics of Russia, Moscow, Russia